The Brabant village Oisterwijk and Operation Market-Garden

 Photo's en film footage of German troops in Oisterwijk

-German officers visit Oisterwijk and the leather company
+German and Ostlegion soldiers at the leather company.

 Foto's en film van Duitse Troepen in Oisterwijk

-Obergefreiter Franz Anton Kolb perished on October 26, 1944 during the defence of his position along the Oisterwijk front.
-His sanctuary card said he was burried (by the British) on “the cemetery for heroes” St. Petrus in Oisterwijk.
+Obergefreiter Franz Anton Kolb perished on October 26 1944 during the defence of Oisterwijk.
+His sanctuary card reads he was buried (by the British) on “the cemetery for heroes” St. Petrus in Oisterwijk.
 Remarkable choice of words!

 Your Grave in Enemy territory far away